AndreaBe99/gcp_cloud_engineer_notes/Quizzes/exam_topics.md

 You are deploying a production application on Compute Engine.
 You want to prevent anyone from accidentally destroying the instance by clicking the wrong button.
 What should you do?

-A. Disable the flag ג€Delete boot disk when instance is deleted.ג€
+A. Disable the flag `Delete boot disk when instance is deleted.`
 B. Enable delete protection on the instance.
 C. Disable Automatic restart on the instance.
 D. Enable Preemptibility on the instance.